-- The college achieved a surplus of £1.3m, before exceptional costs of £6.2m - The exceptional cost of £6.2m arose from impairment of properties earmarked for disposal - The college continues to maintain a healthy balance sheet with net assets of £28m - The budget for 2007-08 predicts a small operating deficit - The college is awaiting a decision from the Scottish Funding Council on plans for estate redevelopment
+- The college had a deficit of £1.3m in the year, after exceptional staffing costs of £1.6m relating to a Voluntary Severance Scheme.
+This compared to surplus of £1.3m in the previous year before exceptional costs of £6.3m. - The exceptional cost of £6.3m in the previous year arose from impairment of properties earmarked for disposal. - The college continues to maintain a healthy balance sheet with net assets of £27m. - The budget for 2008-09 predicts a small operating deficit. - The Scottish Funding College have confirmed in principle the funding for the plans to refurbish the Gardyne Campus.